wildfly/quickstart/logging-tools/README.md

 Example: <http://localhost:8080/jboss-as-logging-tools/rest/greetings/fr-FR/Harold>

-* returns a localised "hello `name`" string where `name` is the last component of the URL and the locale used is the one supplied in the `locale` URL.
+* Returns a localised "hello `name`" string where `name` is the last component of the URL and the locale used is the one supplied in the `locale` URL.
-* logs a localised "Hello message sent in `locale`" message using the JVM locale for the translation
+* Logs a localised "Hello message sent in `locale`" message using the JVM locale for the translation
-* if the supplied locale is invalid (in this case if it contains more than 3 components, eg. fr-FR-POSIX-FOO):
+* If the supplied locale is invalid (in this case if it contains more than 3 components, eg. fr-FR-POSIX-FOO):
-   * throws a WebApplicationException (404) using a localizable sub-class of `WebApplicationException`
+    * Throws a WebApplicationException (404) using a localizable sub-class of `WebApplicationException`

       Note that WebApplicationException cannot be directly localised by JBoss Logging Tools using the `@Message` annotation due to the message parameter being ignored by `WebApplicationException`'s constructors.
 Cases like this can be worked around by creating a sub-class with a constructor that does deal with the message parameter.